natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 After a course has started, you may find that students in a specific group are having difficulties or a poor experience.
 In this situation, you can remove the group from the group configuration.
-Content that was specified for that group is then no longer part of the course.
+Content that was specified for that group is then no longer visible to students.

 Students in the removed group are reassigned evenly to one of the other groups in the group configuration.
 Any problems that these students completed in the